Avaiga/taipy-getting-started-gui/step_01/ReadMe.md

 Gui(page="# Getting started with *Taipy*").run() #user_reloader=True
 ```

 After a change in the code, the page will not reload itself by default.
-To change this behavior, `user_reloader=True` in the `.run()` reloads the application when you modify a file in your application and save it.
+To change this behavior, putting `user_reloader=True` in the `.run()` will reload the application when you modify a file in your application and save it.
 It can be used as a development mode.
 If you want to run multiple servers simultaneously, you can change the server port number (5000 by default) in the `.run()` method.
 For example, `Gui(...).run(port=xxxx)`.
+Other options of the `.run()` can be found [here](https://docs.taipy.io/en/latest/manuals/gui/configuration/#configuring-the-gui-instance).

 Note that you can style the text.
 Taipy uses the Markdown syntax to style your text and more.
 Therefore, `#` creates